Amy Adams: 2008–2012: Ingénue parts and expansion to dramatic roles

 The 2009 fantasy adventure film Night at the Museum: Battle of the Smithsonian, starring Ben Stiller, Robin Williams and Owen Wilson, featured Adams as the aviator Amelia Earhart.
 It was the first motion picture to film inside the National Air and Space Museum in Washington.
 The director Shawn Levy said the role allowed Adams to showcase her acting range; the actress believed it to be the first time she was allowed to play a confident character on screen.
 Despite mixed reviews, Adams's performance was praised.
-Terming her "a sparkling screen presence", Michael Phillips of the Chicago Tribune wrote that the film "radically improves whenever Amy Adams pops up".
-That same year, Adams starred in the comedy-drama Julie & Julia as disgruntled government secretary Julie Powell who decides to blog about the recipes in Julia Child's cookbook Mastering the Art of French Cooking; in a parallel storyline, Meryl Streep portrays Child.
+Terming her a "sparkling screen presence", Michael Phillips of the Chicago Tribune wrote that the film "radically improves whenever Amy Adams pops up".
+That same year, Adams starred in the comedy-drama Julie & Julia as disgruntled government secretary Julie Powell who decides to blog about the recipes in Simone Beck, Louisette Bertholle and Julia Child's cookbook Mastering the Art of French Cooking; in a parallel storyline, Meryl Streep portrays Child.
 She enrolled at the Institute of Culinary Education to prepare for the part.
 Carrie Rickey of The Philadelphia Inquirer thought the film was "as delicious as French cuisine" and found Adams to be "at her most winsome".
-Both Night at the Museum and Julie & Julia were commercial successes, with the former grossing over $400 million.
+Both Night at the Museum and Julie & Julia were commercial successes, with the former grossing $413 million.

 Adams began the new decade with a leading role opposite Matthew Goode in the romantic comedy Leap Year (2010), which critic Richard Roeper believed was saved from "truly awful status" by Adams's presence.
 Her next release of the year—the boxing drama The Fighter—was much better received.
-Directed by David O. Russell, the film tells the story of boxer half-brothers Micky Ward and Dicky Eklund (played by Mark Wahlberg and Christian Bale, respectively); Melissa Leo played their mother and Adams played Ward's aggressive girlfriend, a barmaid named Charlene Fleming.
+Directed by David O. Russell, the film tells the story of boxer half-brothers Micky Ward and Dicky Eklund (played by Mark Wahlberg and Christian Bale, respectively); Melissa Leo played their mother and Adams played Ward's aggressive barmaid girlfriend named Charlene Fleming.
 Describing her character as a "tough, sexy bitch", Russell cast Adams against type to rid her of her girl-next-door image.
 The role marked a significant departure for her, and she was challenged by Russell's insistence on finding her character's strength in silence.
 She enrolled in an exotic dance class by trainer Sheila Kelley to find her character's eroticism.
 Joe Morgenstern of The Wall Street Journal found Adams to be "as tough, tender, smart, and funny as she was ethereal and delightful in Enchanted.
 What an actress, and what range!"
-She received Oscar, Golden Globe, and BAFTA nominations for Best Supporting Actress; she lost the former two to Leo.
+She received Academy Award, Golden Globe, and BAFTA nominations; she lost the former two to Leo.
 She expressed a desire to play more dramatic roles in the future.